 Less than Significant with Mitigation.
 Adverse direct or indirect affects to human beings may occur as a result of impacts related to aesthetics, air quality, cultural resources, geology and soils, GHG emissions, hazards and hazardous materials, hydrology and water quality, noise, public services, transportation and traffic, and utilities and service systems.
 Mitigation from the Cal Poly Master Plan and EIR has been provided, as well as additional mitigation measures specified, to ensure impacts remain below a level of significance.
 This IS/MND concludes potential adverse effects to humans are either less than significant or can be mitigated to a less-than-significant level with the implementation of mitigation.
-Therefore, the proposed Project does not involve any activities, during either construction or operation, that would cause significant adverse effects on human beings that cannot be readily mitigated to a less-than-significant level.
+Therefore, the proposed Project does not involve any activities, during either construction or operation, that would cause significant level.